d-uzlov/k8s-homelab/network/cilium/readme.md

 # Cilium CLI

-Cilium CLI is not strictly required but it can be very convenient to use.
+Cilium CLI is not strictly required but sometimes it can be convenient to use.

 Install:

 ```bash

 CILIUM_CLI_VERSION=$(curl -s https://raw.githubusercontent.com/cilium/cilium-cli/main/stable.txt)
 CLI_ARCH=amd64
 if [ "$(uname -m)" = "aarch64" ]; then CLI_ARCH=arm64; fi